-In planning and implementing all HUD funded activities, The City regularly works to identify and leverage other funding streams to maximize the impact of the CDBG, HOME, and ESG activities.
+In planning and implementing all HUD funded activities, the City regularly works to identify and leverage other funding streams to maximize the impact of the CDBG, HOME, and ESG activities.
 Cities receiving HOME Program funds are generally required to provide a HOME match of 25% of their annual allocation.
-The City of Fontana has qualified for a HOME match reduction of 100% as authorized by an authorization of waivers issued by HUD on April 10, 2020.
+The City of Fontana has qualified for a HOME match reduction of 100% due to COVID-19.
 Therefore, the City is not required to provide any match as part of the HOME Program.
 The ESG program requires a dollar-for-dollar match requirement.
 The City of Fontana requires its ESG subrecipients to meet the match requirement.
 This is done through a mix of cash and in-kind match as allowed under 24 CFR Part 576.
 In accordance with State law and local priority, the City consistently looks to leverage state and locally owned property to achieve its annual goals.